-Among activities offered in winter are cross country skiing, snowshoeing, ice skating, open air hot tub, dog sledding from the ranch entrance, and relaxing by the fire.
+Among activities offered in winter are cross country skiing, snowshoeing, open air hot tub, dog sledding from the ranch entrance, and relaxing by the fire.
 In summertime our guests hike the ranch which borders Yellowstone and is surrounded by national forest, play tennis or disk golf, fish or raft nearby, bird or photograph.
 They also make use of opportunities to observe and learn our ranch livestock and range practices.
 Horse riding is offered nearby.
 Please note that on ranch activities are limited to our group guests.

 Is there mobile phone service at B Bar?
 Do you have internet access?

 Cell phone coverage is most reliable with Verizon, with some success on Sprint, and AllTel.
 We have a phone for guest use with a calling card for long distance.
 Internet access is available through our free WiFi network but be prepared for it to be slow.

 What is included in the nightly rate per person?

 Nightly rates per person include all meals, lodging and ranch activities.
 Nightly rates for Vacation Rentals only include lodging.